obonaventure/cnp3/book/network/network.rst

 The main fields of the IPv4 header are :

- - a 4 bits `version` that indicates the version of IP used to defined the header.
-Using a version field in the header allows the protocol to evolve as we'll see with IPv5
+ - a 4 bits `version` that indicates the version of IP used to build the header.
+Using a version field in the header allows the protocol to evolve as we'll see with IPv6
  -  a 4 bits `IP Header Length (IHL)` that indicates the length of the IP header in 32 bits words.
-This field allows IPv4 to use options if required, but as it is encoded as a 4 bits field, the IPv4 header cannot occupy more than 64 bytes.
+This field allows IPv4 to use options if required, but as it is encoded as a 4 bits field, the IPv4 header cannot be longer than 64 bytes.
  - an 8 bits `DS` field that is used for Quality of Service and whose usage will be described later.
- - an 8 bits `Protocol` field that indicates the transport layer protocol that must process the packet contents at the destination.
-Common values for this field are `6` for TCP and `17` for UDP
+ - an 8 bits `Protocol` field that indicates the transport layer protocol that must process the packet's payload at the destination.
+Common values for this field [#fprotocolnumber]_ are `6` for TCP and `17` for UDP
  - a 16 bits `length` that indicates the total length of the entire IPv4 packet (header and payload) in bytes.
 This implies that an IPv4 packet cannot be longer than 65535 bytes.
  - a 32 bits `source address` field that contains the IPv4 address of the source host
  - a 32 bits `destination address` field that contains the IPv4 address of the destination host